 All classes required to graduate must be taken at Brook Hill unless there are scheduling issues or extenuating circumstances, such as a learning difference.
-This must be approved by the Academic Office.
+This must be approved by the Academic Office in advance of registering for the class.
 Grades must be turned into the Academic Office upon completion of the course.
 Credit will be granted to the student, but the numeric grade will not be included in the student's Upper School GPA.